Mjz86/c_colon/README.md

 noexcept means the behaviour is undefined if the function returns to the caller using the catching return register.
 - noreturn/mayreturn:
 noreturn means the behaviour is undefined if the function returns to the caller using the normal return register.

+- dllexport/dllimport:
+  makes the function/module an export/import for dll linking.

 - fastdyncaller/fastdyncallee:
   functions are fastdyncaller by default, a fastdyncaller qualifier makes the dynamic call,  have no variables in the used set.